edemocracy/ekklesia-idserver/README.rst

 Ekklesia
 ========

-Ekkelisa is a framework for large-scale deliberative, direct, electronic democracy.
+Ekklesia is a framework for building large-scale, deliberative, direct and electronic democracies.

-It's focus are privacy, security and deliberation.
+Its focus are privacy, security and deliberation.

 This project is in an early state and not yet fully implemented.
 So far is the main audience are developers.